 Dr. Mofid has pioneered a new surgical technique for the replacement of implants placed on top of the muscle to the plane under the muscle using Alloderm®.
 He has taught this technique to other plastic surgeons at regional and national conferences and the article is in press within The Aesthetic Surgery Journal and set for publication in early 2009.

-Patients interested in cosmetic face, body, or breast surgery may also visit his La Jolla and Beverly Hills offices for more information on financing or to learn more about the cost of his procedures.
+Patients interested in cosmetic face, body, or breast surgery may also visit his La Jolla office for more information on financing or to learn more about the cost of his procedures.
 Please apply for CareCredit® online to receive instant approval.

 More Information about Revisionary Breast Surgery – By Dr. Mofid

 Revisionary breast surgery is performed typically for the revision of breast implants that are malpositioned, have developed capsular contracture, excessive rippling or wrinkling, fold asymmetry or other implant-related complications.

 There are a variety of reasons that breast augmentation surgery may result in dissatisfaction.
 Fortunately, most implant-related complications can be treated using a variety of techniques often times in association with the use of biologic grafts such as acellular dermal matrix or other graft materials.
 Depending upon the original cause for the need for breast revision surgery, different techniques may be utilized for the treatment of unique problems.
 For example, in the event that a patient develops excessive rippling or wrinkling of breast implants or severe capsular contracture when the implant is placed in the subglandular plane, implants may be moved into the subpectoral plane using a biologic graft material such as acellular dermal matrix products or other biologic grafts.
 In the event of a symmastia, implants can be moved into a different surgical plane to relieve or treat this problem.
 There are times when implant malposition can occur in association with fold asymmetry, and these problems may be treated with capsular work and internal suturing.